“In the lips of him that hath understanding wisdom is found: but a rod is for the back of him that is void of understanding.”

 Whack On the Head

 One of my favorite television shows of all time has been NCIS.
 I love the combination of drama, action, and genuine humor that is so characteristic of each episode.
 The characters in this crime drama have become almost like family over the years.
-And when I read today’s verse, I thought of two of the main characters, Jethro Gibbs (Mark Harmon) and Tony DiNozzo (Michael Weatherly).
+And when I read verse thirteen, I thought of two of the main characters, Jethro Gibbs (Mark Harmon) and Tony DiNozzo (Michael Weatherly).

 So many times, when DiNozzo says or does something inappropriate, Gibbs is famous for coming up behind DiNozzo and whacking him on the head (as a form of endearment, of course).
 Instead of getting a “rod” to the back, DiNozzo gets a palm to the back of his skull, all because he said something stupid.